hyperledger/aries-endorser-service/README.md

 The Aca-Py Alice/Faber demo also demonstrates the use of the Endorser feature, as described [here](https://github.com/hyperledger/aries-cloudagent-python/blob/main/demo/Endorser.md).

-This repository is a work in progress, see [this document](https://hackmd.io/hWMLdpu7SBuopNag4mTbcg?view) for the on-going requirements and design.
+This repository is a work in progress, see [this document](https://hackmd.io/hWMLdpu7SBuopNag4mTbcg?view) for the ongoing requirements and design.

 ## Running Locally